SamBridgess/homomorphicEncryption/examples/server/README.md

 # Server guide

-For quick installation on a clean system you can use `setup.sh` scrypt, located in this directory.
+For quick installation on a clean system you can use `setup.sh` script, located in this directory.
 Run

 ```commandline